-In this task you can stimulate the dancer to discover his/ her own body and the space around.
-You can also experiment by asking the dancer to paint the letter on different levels of the space and with different parts of the body, for example on the floor, painting with the foot or with the head.
+In this exercise you can activate the discovery of your own body and space.
+You can experiment painting the letter on different levels of the space and with different parts of the body, for example on the floor, paint with the foot, or with the head.

-#2 "FOLLOW YOU, FOLLOW ME" | TIME: 10 MIN.
+#2 "FOLLOW YOU, FOLLOW ME"